Fasting and Oral Health: Expert Tips for a Fresh Smile

 1. Loumé A, et al. (2024).
 Impact of Long-term Fasting on Breath Volatile Sulphur Compounds.
 Oral Health Prev Dent.

 2. Frontiers in Physiology (2022).
-Impact of Ramadan Intermittent Fasting on Salivary Flow Rate.
+Impact of Ramadan Intermittent on Salivary Flow Rate.

 3. British Dental Journal (2024).
-The Impact of Intermittent Fasting on Oral Health.
+The Impact of Intermittent on Oral hygiene.

 4. Periodontology 2000 (2021).
-Impact of Calorie Restriction and Intermittent Fasting on Periodontal Health.
+Impact of Calorie Restriction and Intermittent on Periodontal Health.

 Fresh Breath Insights 2025 Report.
 Ivohealth